cardinalby/webext-buildtools-chrome-webstore-upload-action/README.md

 * `oldVersion` Version of extension before uploading
 * `newVersion` Version of extension after uploading (if was uploaded)

+* `newerVersionAlreadyUploadedError` check if step failed<br>
+`true` if failed because newer extension version is already uploaded
+* `sameVersionAlreadyUploadedError` check if step failed<br>
+`true` if failed because same extension version is already uploaded
+* `inReviewError` check if step failed<br>
+`true` if failed because item is currently in review and upload was rejected

 ## Simple usage example